zyma98/pie/README.md

   ```bash
   rustup target add wasm32-wasip2
   ```
-  This is required to compile Rust-based inferlets in the `example-apps` directory.
+  This is required to compile Rust-based inferlets in the `sdk/inferlet-examples` directory.

 #### Step 1: Build